 2.4 For any individual collaborative project that arises from this Memorandum of Understanding, the parties would agree to and sign another detailed independent agreement.

-3. TERMS OF UNDERSTANDING
+3. DURATION AND TERMINATION

-3.1 This Memorandum of Understanding will expire on DATE.
+3.1 This Memorandum of Understanding will expire on 12 April 2020.

 3.2 This Memorandum of Understanding may be renewed upon mutual written agreement by both parties.